fis/nano-exporter/README.md

 chip.

 The values are by default directly as reported in sysfs: there's no built-in scaling.

-TODO: scaling options.
+(TODO: potential future feature: configurable scaling via command line options.)

 ### `meminfo`